NetCoreStack/Hisar/README.md

 #### Startup.cs

 **Startup.cs** is the bootstrap - starter class for the ASP.NET Core web application.
-We tried to preserve as much as possible in the same way that file except
+We tried to preserve as much as possible in the same way this file except

     public static void ConfigureRoutes(IRouteBuilder routes)